Grummfy/laravel-restorable-events/README.md

 If you require you could also prioritise the events.
 Just fill the `$priorities` value from the trait on the service listener.

+### What's stored

+In the event `CreditRefilled` is dispatched, it will be saved, but for each eloquent model, only the id and the name of the model will be saved.

 ## TODO
 * unit test
 * QA tools